PX4/PX4-user_guide/en/config/actuators.md

 #### Control Surface Deflection Convention

-Control surfaces that move in either direction from neutral include: Ailerons, Elevons, V-tails, A-tails, Rudder.
+Control surfaces that move in either direction from neutral include: Ailerons, Elevons, V-Tails, A-Tails, Rudder.

+In order to ensure that these control surfaces always move as expected for positive or negative inputs from the controllers, there needs to be a definition of the deflection directions that is independent of the physical servo setup.

+Positive input causes positive deflection.
-The diagram below shows the convention for deflections:
+The diagram below shows the direction of movement for positive input:

 ![Control Surface Deflections](../../assets/config/actuators/plane_control_surface_convention.png)

-In summary:
+In summary, positive inputs result in:

-- **Horizontal Control Surfaces:** Upwards movement equals positive deflection.
+- **Horizontal Control Surfaces:** Upwards movement.
-  Includes Ailerons, etc
+  Includes ailerons and elevons.
-- **Vertical Control Surfaces:** Rightwards movement is positive deflection.
+- **Vertical Control Surfaces:** Rightwards movement.
-  Includes rudders etc.
+  Includes rudders.
-- **Mixed Control Surfaces:** Upwards/rightwards movement is positive (as above).
+- **Mixed Control Surfaces:** Upwards/rightwards movement.
-  Includes V-Tail etc.
+  Includes V-Tail.
+A-Tail

 ::: tip
 Control surfaces that can only deflect in one direction from the neutral point include: Airbrakes, Spoiler, and Flaps.

-For these a positive input is always deflection from the neutral (0: no effect, 1: full effect), irrespective of the direction that the control itself moves.
+For these controls a positive input is always deflection from the neutral (0: no effect, 1: full effect), irrespective of the direction that the control itself moves.
-These do not respond to negative input.
+They do not respond to negative input.
 :::

 <!-- Also see this comment: https://github.com/PX4/PX4-Autopilot/blob/96b03040491e727752751c0e0beed87f0966e6d4/src/modules/control_allocator/module.yaml#L492 -->